 Purpose:

-This type is produced by the foldleftfirstwithiter method.
-It includes the result of the fold operation and the iterator to the last element processed.
+This variety is generated by the foldleftfirstwithiter function.
+It contains the outcome of the folding process and the iterator pointing to the final processed element.

 Characteristics: